neelsmith/latin-corpus/guide/parsedTokens/index.md

 token.analyses.head
 ```

 The token has a series of Boolean functions, determining if any analyses belong to a given type of `LemmatizedForm`.
 For the token in this example with the text `scripserunt`, the single analysis is specifically a finite verb type.
-It also belongs to the broader `verb` category that includes non-finite forms such as infinitives and participles.
+It also belongs to the broader `verbal` category that includes non-finite forms such as infinitives and participles.

 ```scala mdoc
 token.finiteVerb